OFA-Tech/FiapAutoKraft/Console-ComputationalVision/ARCHITECTURE.md

 The DI container is deliberately lightweight: the `build_app` function constructs concrete instances, injects them into the appropriate use cases and then passes those to the `GuiApp`.
 All injection happens via constructors, and there are no module-level singletons.
+Detectors are never bound directly; instead the `DetectorFactory` creates a fresh `YoloVxDetector` for each detection run so alternate implementations only require a new factory binding.

 ### Lifecycles